Best computer speakers 2023: upgrade your desktop audio

 No USB input

-Sound-wise, these MR1 speakers are wonderfully musical.
-The amount of subtlety and detail conveyed is rich and rewarding.
-Their fluid dynamics, agile timing, punchy bass and natural way with voices all make them hugely enjoyable to listen to.
-The MR1 Mk2 sound lush and smooth while also being articulate.
-They convey the mood of songs faithfully, too – an impressive feat for wireless speakers.
+Sound-wise, the MR1 are wonderfully musical and insightful, with subtlety and detail conveyed in a way that's both rich and rewarding.
+Their fluid dynamics, agile timing, punchy bass and natural way with voices all make them hugely enjoyable to listen to, and the MR1 Mk2 sound lush and smooth while also being articulate.
+They convey the mood of songs faithfully, too – an impressive feat for a set of wireless speakers.

 The step-up in performance from the original MR1 model is impressive, making the Mk2 even more appealing than before at a very attractive price point.
-They remain the most affordable speakers of their type, costing just £349 (around $423 / AU$629).
-Quite simply, these are superb PC speakers for any space.
+Quite simply, these are superb PC speakers for any space, and absolutely ideal for anyone looking to be smart with their cash.

-Read the full review: Ruark Audio MR1 Mk2
+Read our full Ruark Audio MR1 Mk2 review

-Q Acoustics M20 delivers a versatile, great-sounding desktop system for a relatively affordable price.
+Q Acoustics delivers a versatile, great-sounding desktop system at an affordable price.
 (Image credit: Q Acoustics)

-These desktop speakers are on the large side, but the features and sound on offer make them worth considering.
+These desktop speakers are on the large side, but the features and sound on offer make them a great budget option.

 Specifications